Comprehensive Economic and Trade Agreement (CETA)

-Ending custom duties
+Ending customs duties

-CETA is going to eliminate all industrial duties saving European exporters around €470 million a year.
+CETA will eliminate all duties on industrial goods, saving European exporters almost €600 million a year.

-A far reaching elimination of customs duties will apply also to the farming and food sector.
+- A far-reaching elimination of customs duties will also apply to the farming and food sector.
 Nearly 92% of EU agriculture and food products will be exported to Canada duty-free.

-Opening agricultural markets has the potential to keep prices down and provide consumers with more choice.
-As a major producer of high-quality food, the EU will benefit from improved access to the Canada high-income market.
-The outcome of the negotiations is especially promising for processed agricultural products (PAPs), which is one of the EU’s main export interests.
-With nearly all Canadian duties for these products eliminated, the EU food processing industry.
+- Opening agricultural markets could keep prices in Europe down and provide consumers with more choice.
+As a major producer of high-quality food, the EU will benefit from improved access to Canada's market of high-income consumers.
+The outcome of the talks is especially promising for processed agricultural products (PAPs) - one of the EU’s main export interests.
+CETA will end nearly all Canadian duties on these products, which will benefit the EU food processing industry.

 Letting EU businesses bid for Canadian public contracts

-European businesses will be the first foreign companies to get that level of access to Canadian public procurement markets.
+- European businesses will be the first foreign companies to get that level of access to Canadian public procurement markets.
 No other international agreement concluded by Canada offers similar opportunities.

 Stepping-up regulatory cooperation